oinam/oinam-jekyll/README.md

 - [ ] Split Styles into more cleaner separation -- base, grid, gallery, etc.
 - [ ] Fix Gallery
 - [ ] Spit out the Styles separate so it can just be referenced on its own from a simple HTML site.
 Host it on a CDN.
+- [ ] Toggle description in the header.
+- [ ] Remove any enforcements such as YouTube Embeds.